Stabilizer R\'enyi Entropy and Conformal Field Theory: Stabilizer R e nyi Entropy in Critical States

 where $E_{\mathrm{GS}}(L)$ is the ground-state energy of the Hamiltonian on a cylinder of circumference $L$: $E_{\mathrm{GS}}(L) = - \pi c /(6L)$.
 The phase factor of $\ket*{\mathrm{GS}}$ can be chosen such that $\braket*{\mathrm{GS}}{\Gamma}$ is real and positive for all boundary states $\ket*{\Gamma}$.
 Comparing this behavior with Eq.~\eqref{eq:free-energy-general}, we obtain $g_1=\braket*{\mathrm{GS}}{\Gamma_1}$ and $g_2=\braket*{\mathrm{GS}}{\Gamma_2}$.

+In the infrared limit, a fine detail about informational quantities is typically encoded in the boundary rather than the bulk of the theory.
+While entanglement entropy reflects the properties of a special topological defect with universal behavior determined solely by the central charge, more general informational quantities require the extensive boundary data of replicated theories.
+For instance, when degrees of freedom at cuts of the Hilbert space appear (such as in gauge theories), the $g$-factor of the conformal boundary to which the cut flows contributes as a subleading correction~\cite{ohmori2015physics}.
+The bulk CFT, characterized merely by the central charge and bulk primary correlations, cannot capture such detailed information.
+In contrast, replicated theories possess numerous (typically infinite) conformal boundaries with large degrees of freedom, enabling the encoding of finer details.

 Before closing this section, we comment on the SRE of critical spin chains subject to open boundary conditions in the spatial direction.
-In this case, we expect a logarithmic term in $L$ to appear in the SRE.
-This is due to the change of boundary conditions at the corner of the two-dimensional sheet, which can be incorporated using BCCOs.
-Such a subleading logarithmic term has been previously found in studies of the participation entropy in the computational basis~\cite{luitz2014participation}.
+In this case, there appears a logarithmic term in $L$ to appear in the SRE~\cite{hoshino2025stabilizera}.
+This is the contribution from corners on the two-dimensional sheet, and the coefficient of the logarithmic term is a universal quantity determined by the central charge and the scaling dimensions of BCCOs that connect the boundaries on both sides~\cite{cardy1988finitesize}.
+Such a subleading logarithmic term has been discussed also in the context of the participation entropy in the computational basis~\cite{luitz2014participation}.